 Ever notice how, only a few years ago, even simple bank transactions took at least 5 to 7 business days, but now everything is instant?
 OCR, on the other hand, has played a critical part in making things lightning quick.
-OCR, along with other digital technologies, opened the path for contemporary banking, for which we are eternally grateful.
+AI enabled Document Extraction, along with other digital technologies, opened the path for contemporary banking, for which we are eternally grateful.

 Today’s 25-35 age group, who regarded conventional banking as a tiresome, time-consuming, and excruciating procedure when accompanying their parents to a bank as children, can now perform marvels with only a few clicks on their cellphones.